endurantgames/52-first-dates/src/date_night/start_date.md

 If you have more than three players, two or more players will be sharing the System character, and will take turns in alternating order.

-The Outside Opposition player doesn't have a turn in the turn order, but can act in response to cards played by the other players.
+The Opportunity player doesn't have a turn in the turn order, but can act in response to cards played by the other players.

 ## Stood Up? {#date-stood .breakbefore}